carloscuesta/carloscuesta.me/src/posts/composing-uis-with-finite-state-machines.md

 }
 ```

-The UI already knows what they need to render on every state, so basically, we've got all the possible cases covered 🎉.
+Our UI already knows what needs to render on every state, so basically, we've got all the possible scenarios covered 🎉.
 We're 100% free of bugs! 💯

 ### Benefits